Invalidboss/travel-mate-demo_new.zip/README.md

 A minimal, GitHub-ready React + TypeScript + Vite + Tailwind project with the full interactive demo page.

+## Features

+- Track trips and expenses
+- Sort trips by start date, destination, or expense total

 ## Quickstart

 ```bash